liferay/liferay-central-test-2/readme/7.0/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ### 7. Section and Text Area Descriptions

-For section descriptions or text area descriptions, use the *Sentence* text style.
+Use sentences to describe sections and text areas.

 ![ ](./images/common-images/language/portal-settings-analytics.png)

 ### 8. Omit Needless Words

-There are tendencies to include words that have no meaning in Liferay's language keys.
-Make sure to omit these needless words.
+Omit needless words from your language keys.

-**Example:** In some programming languages, you need if/then.
-In English, you often do not:
+**Example:** In some programming languages, you need *if*/*then*.
+In English, you often do not.

+*Incorrect way:*

 *If this is checked, then the site administrator...*

-should be changed to:
+*Correct way:*

 *If this is checked, the site administrator...*

-A list of common phrases with unnecessary words can be viewed below with their more direct conversions:
+Here are some commonly used needless phrases and words that you can remove/replace:

 - just = (remove)
 - simply = (remove)